Online activist, Egypt

 Held at: Qanater women’s prison

-Sentenced to two years imprisonment (suspended upon payment of fine), awaiting trial on other charges
+Sentenced to two years imprisonment, allegedly awaiting trial on other charges.

 Amal Fathy is an activist and former member of the April 6 youth movement who was arrested on May 11, 2018 along with her husband and young child.
 Her detention was due to comments made in a video she posted about her experiences being sexually harassed on the streets of Cairo.
 Fathy’s family was released shortly after their detention, but she was sentenced to 15 days of pre-trial detention.